rsp/ntd/PITCHME.md

 Or get a single file from<br>
 https://github.com/denoland/deno/releases

-(The scripts above currently just scrape the GitHub releases page)
+(The scripts above just scrape the GitHub releases page)
 </small>

 ---